LekoArts/gatsby-starter-portfolio-emma/README.md

 module.exports = {
   pathPrefix: '/', // Prefix for all links.
 If you deploy your site to example.com/portfolio your pathPrefix should be "portfolio"
   siteTitle: 'Emma', // Navigation and Site Title
-  siteTitleAlt: 'Emma - Gatsby Starter Portfolio', // Alternative Site title for SEO
+  siteTitleShort: 'Emma', // short_name for manifest
-  siteUrl: 'https://portfolio-emma.netlify.com', // Domain of your site.
+  siteUrl: 'https://emma.lekoarts.de', // Domain of your site.
 No trailing slash!
   siteLanguage: 'en', // Language Tag on <html> element
   siteLogo: '/logo.png', // Used for SEO and manifest
   siteDescription: 'Minimalistic bright portfolio with full-width grid and large images',